-At the monthly CR sessions, is presented the information on the events related to operational risk which arise in the business units reported by them.
+At the monthly CR sessions, is presented the information on the events related to operational risk in the different business units reported by them.
 This information indicates the event and date of occurrence.

 Controllership staff prepare a log of these risks used as the basis to start their quantification, which comprise the database of operational risk events.